MyYogurt/OpenDance/README.md

 ## How we built it

 OpenDance runs on the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) technology developed by the Carnegie Mellon Perceptual Computing Lab.
-OpenPose is a real=time system to detect human keypoints on images and videos.
+OpenPose is a real-time system to detect human keypoints on images and videos.

 ## Challenges we ran into
 Some challenges we face while developing this program was figuring out the correct dependencies required for the open pose repository.
-Another challenge we faced was increasing the rate of

 ## Running